jmix-framework/jmix/README.md

 * *Proxy Port*: provide a port to connect to a proxy server.
 * *Use web proxy*: if checked, web proxy is used.

-**Table of Folders**
+**Folders Configuration**

-Once connection to the provided email server is successfully established, the table of folders becomes available.
+Once a connection to the provided email server is successfully established, the table of folders becomes available.
+The tables containing the events and their handlers become available as well.

 ![Table of Folders](img/folders.png)

 The table shows a list of folders from the email server you are connected to.
-In order to enable/disable some folders, use the checkboxes in the second column.
+In order to enable/disable some folders, use the checkboxes in the "Enabled" column.
 If some folder is disabled, then messages from it are not retrieved.

-For each folder you can select a set of IMAP events by using the *Events* table and register custom logic for them (for more details, please refer to [Configuration](#imap-configuration)).
+For each folder you can enable/disable the IMAP events.
+There are two ways to enable/disable the IMAP events for the selected folder:
+1. Using the checkboxes in the "Enabled" column
+2. Using the "Enable/Disable all events" action from the table actions list.

+For each folder and for each event it is possible to register a custom logic by creating the custom event handlers.
+(for more details, please refer to [Creating Handlers for IMAP Events](#creating-handlers-for-imap-events)).

 ### IMAP Message Browser